What is an “inclusive classroom”?

 “Inclusive classrooms are places in which thoughtfulness, mutual respect, and academic excellence are valued and promoted,” write Saunders and Kardia in Creating Inclusive College Classrooms.
 “In an inclusive classroom, instructors attempt to be responsive to students on both an individual and a cultural level.”

 The strategies suggested for inclusive teaching help all students, not just those from traditionally marginalized groups, and are practices consistent with Elon’s values.

 Read more about why Elon faculty care about inclusive teaching.

 How can we make our classrooms more inclusive?

 Faculty to take a multidimensional approach, suggest Maurianne Adams and Linda Marchesiani in AAC&U Diversity Digest article.
 We need to consider both what we teach and how we teach, and we need to know our students and know ourselves.

-How we teach can involve decisions about day-to-day teaching strategies, setting up an effective classroom environment, policies and syllabi, assignment design, assessment, handling difficult moments, and making your good intentions known – all which affect/with the goal of improving student learning.
+How we teach can involve decisions about day-to-day teaching strategies (including what not to do), setting up an effective classroom environment, policies and syllabi, assignment design, assessment, handling difficult moments, and making your good intentions known – all which affect/with the goal of improving student learning.

 What we teach can involve choices about class content in terms of topics, materials and course goals to reflect one’s knowledge of disciplinary challenges and trends with the goal of stimulating critical thinking and engagement.